-Join us on the final leg of the 3 Star Tour: April 17-19, 2020.
+Join us September 25-27, 2020 for the annual First Dakota Classic.
 The First Dakota Classic is an indoor distance tournament featuring the NFAA Classic round and is a money shoot, guaranteeing 70% payback in all Flight and Championship categories.

 The First Dakota Classic will feature a qualification round, followed by head-to head eliminations.
 The qualification round will be the NFAA Classic 600.
 The round will consist of 4 ends of 5 arrows shot at 3 distances, beginning with the closest distance.
 4 minutes allowed for each end.
 The target will be the 6-ring center spot of the 92 cm target face with gold-red-blue, etc. (10 through 6) scoring areas.
 The x ring will be used as a tiebreaker for qualifications.
 Cub distances will be 10-20-30 yards, Youth distances will be 30-40-50, and Young Adult/Adult/Senior distances will be 40-50-60 yards.

 Following qualification, the archers in each division will be ranked by score and placed into a head-to-head bracket.

 Head-to-head competitions will be the same target face as the qualification round and will consist of 3 ends of 5 arrows, Cubs at 30 yards, Youth at 50 yards and Young Adults/Flights and Championship at 60 yards.
 Winners will be determined by the total score of the 3 ends.
 If a tie still remains, the winner will be determined by a single-arrow shoot-off.
 Each archer will shoot one arrow and the arrow that lands closest to the middle wins the match.
 If no winner can be decided, the process is repeated until a winner is found.
 All participants will be allowed a practice end prior to scoring their first head-to-head match of the day.